snowflakedb/native-apps-templates/spcs-basic/README.md

 ## Set your SnowCLI connection (optional)

 We use your default connection to connect to Snowflake and deploy the images / app.
-Set your default connection in your `config.toml` or by exporting the following environment variable:
+Set your default connection by modifying your `config.toml` file or by exporting the following environment variable:

 ```sh
 export SNOWFLAKE_DEFAULT_CONNECTION_NAME=<your connection name>